elizafairlady/ish/docs/language.md

 r = 7.5 % 2.0        # 1.5
 ```

 If either operand is a float, the other is promoted to float and the result is a float: `3 + 1.5` evaluates to `4.5`.
-Float division returns a float (not integer division).
-Negation (`-3.14`) works on floats.
+Float division returns a float.

 **Modulo operator:**